The endless wait: A day at Dulles amid hope, despair and lawyers

 "But I'm telling you right now, tomorrow more people will be trying to come into our country.
 And what frustrates me is they're being singled out now simply because of how they have decided to pray, and their country of origin," he says.
 "That has to be unacceptable to every American, no matter what your faith."

-Soon afterward, passengers begin to trickle out through arrivals door.
+Soon afterward, passengers begin to trickle out through the arrivals door.
 There are hugs and tears all around.

 The baggage area begins to empty out.
 Protesters and lawyers call it a night, many planning to come back early the following morning.